 Some people are born handy.
 Others are more talk and less do.
 Whichever category you fit into, building a shed can seem like the ultimate DIY project.
-Before you pull out the hammer, you’ll need to plan ahead.
+Before you pull out the hammer, you’ll need to plan.
 There are a few steps involved in building a shed, and it’s important to be prepared.

 Why do you need a shed?
 What qualities do you want in it?
 Thinking about these questions will help you work out what kind of shed will best suit your purpose.
 While you’re the one who knows best, a professional can give you advice on the different types and styles of sheds available.

 Before you even think about starting construction, you’ll need to sort out a plan.
 It’s a good idea to sketch out where your shed will sit in relation to your house and yard.
-You can work off of copies of your property plans, or you can use Google Maps as a reference.
+You can work off copies of your property plans, or you can use Google Maps as a reference.
 Having drawings for your shed will be useful if you need to apply for building permits.

 When you choose a professional they can help you with the design and planning process.
 Along with helping design your shed, Shed Bonanza will also provide you with drawings for reference and permit applications.